 Preservationists have lauded McAneny for his attempt to save St. John's.
-127 The chapel was hemmed in on all sides: deprived of its congregation, surrounded by industrial development, owned by a church that had no interest in preserving its own legacy, governed by a city that viewed art as a function of the private sphere, and pressed in by railroad and real-estate interests that, while not unsympathetic to the cause of preservation, loudly demanded their thoroughfare.
+The chapel was hemmed in on all sides: deprived of its congregation, surrounded by industrial development, owned by a church that had no interest in preserving its own legacy, governed by a city that viewed art as a function of the private sphere, and pressed in by railroad and real-estate interests that, while not unsympathetic to the cause of preservation, loudly demanded their thoroughfare.
 If McAneny's agreement had held, and the chapel had found a second life, the preserved St. John's would have been deemed a landmark in the annals of preservation.
-But McAneny's role in the struggle over St. John's must also be viewed in its broader context: the chapel was put in mortal danger not only by the church that did not want it, but also by the city's insensitive plans, which McAneny championed, to connect Seventh Avenue with Varick Street.
-While members of the Fusion administration endorsed proposals for grand boulevards elsewhere in the city, most of which remained on drawing boards, the one major boulevard it actually built was an artless strip that drove a brutal gash through the heart of Greenwich Village without even a token attempt to compensate for the aesthetic damage to the neighborhood.
-If the full project had been subjected to a planning process as careful as that which was belatedly applied to the chapel, it might have been designed differently from the beginning.
-The St. John's saga reveals the immaturity of New York's ability to develop and execute plans in the post-consolidation era, even with reformers in control of the municipal administration.
-In George McAneny, the city had a planner with a dogged persistence, a keen understanding of process, and the charisma needed to forge agreements.
-But in this case, McAneny's persistence contributed to the downfall of a civic monument that might have survived a dithering Tammany administration.
-Although McAneny's attempts to institutionalize planning were, in part, intended to prevent outcomes like the Seventh Avenue extension, its heavy-handedness and failure to assess the consequences to the built environment would be repeated in other, larger projects across the city in future decades, often for reasons of political and financial expediency.
+But McAneny's role in the struggle over St. John's must also be viewed in its broader context: the chapel was put in mortal danger not only by the church that did not want it, but also by the city's insensitive plans, which

-126 "The Reminiscences of George McAneny," 68-69; Gilmartin, Shaping the City, 338.
+&lt;sup>127 "The Reminiscences of George McAneny," 68-69; Gilmartin, Shaping the City, 338.

-127 Anthony C. Wood, Preserving New York: Winning the Right to Protect a City's Landmarks (New York: Routledge, 2008), 34-35.
+&lt;sup>128 Anthony C. Wood, Preserving New York: Winning the Right to Protect a City's Landmarks (New York: Routledge, 2008), 34-35.